jtnystrom/Discount/README.md

 Example (statistical overview of a dataset in /path/to/data.fastq) where k = 55, m = 10 (minimizer width), running locally:

 `
-./spark-submit.sh --motif-set PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq stats
+./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq stats
 `

 To submit an equivalent job to Google Cloud Dataproc (the AWS script has similar syntax):

 `
-./submit-gcloud.sh cluster-abcde --motif-set gs://my-data/PASHA/pasha_all_55_10.txt -k 55 -m 10 gs://my-data/path/to/data.fastq stats
+./submit-gcloud.sh cluster-abcde --minimizers gs://my-data/PASHA/pasha_all_55_10.txt -k 55 -m 10 gs://my-data/path/to/data.fastq stats
 `

-The above command uses the supplied PASHA motif (minimizer) set pasha_all_55_10 and minimizer width m=10.
+The above command uses the supplied PASHA minimizer set pasha_all_55_10 and minimizer width m=10.
 It can be used for any k >= 55.
 For 28 <= k < 55, pasha_all_28_10 should be used instead.
-The motif set is used to split the input into evenly sized bins.
+The minimizer set is used to split the input into evenly sized bins.
- These parameters (`--motif-set` and `-m`) have no effect on the final result of counting, but may impact performance.
+ These parameters (`--minimizers` and `-m`) have no effect on the final result of counting, but may impact performance.

 We recommend m = 10 in most cases.
 For other values of m and k, or to get optimal performance, please obtain or generate your own PASHA set ([see below](#generating-a-universal-hitting-set)).